 He will now go on to represent Australia at the ESU international public speaking competition in London in May 2016.
 Read more.

 About the Award

 In Australia each year state and territory committees organise and conduct competitions at school, regional and state levels.
-State winners then to go the national final, which is held in the various states and territories on a rotational basis.
-This year, the national final will be held in Adelaide on Monday 11 August 2014.
+State winners then go to the national final, which is held in the various states and territories on a rotational basis.

 In Victoria, PESA is organised and conducted by the Victorian Curriculum and Assessment Authority (VCAA).
-The Australia-Britain Society generously sponsor the Award.
+The Australia-Britain Society generously sponsors the Award.

 Past Participants of PESA